Broadcast Technologies Courses

 Television/Video Production 2 builds on the skills learned in Television/Video Production 1.
 Students explore the techniques and styles of various video genres, while learning advanced production skills.
 The class is project-based and collaborative, and emphasizes writing, creativity and the development of professional skills.
 Students build on editing skills learned in Television/Video Production 1 and incorporate special effects to increase the quality of their productions.
 In addition, students in this class compete against other schools in a state-wide challenge to write, produce, and edit a short film.

-Students who complete Television and Video Production I and Television and Video Production II with a grade of “B” or better in each can, for a nominal fee, apply to receive credits for Rider University’s course COM 131, Fundamentals of Video Production.
+Students who complete Television and Video Production I and Television and Video Production II with a grade of “B” or better in each can apply to receive credits for Rider University’s course COM 131, Fundamentals of Video Production.
+Visit the HCRHS dual enrollment webpage for more information.

 #851- RADIO BROADCASTING 1 - 5 CREDITS